TeamBrightWork/bw-js-sdk/README.md

 # Getting Started

-The BrightWork platform provides a complete backend solution for apps.
+The BrightWork platform provides a complete backend solution for your apps.
 Our goal is to increase developer productivity and reduce the time it takes for you to build a complete application.

 Our Javascript SDK accelerates the time it takes to integrate your backend API with your Javascript application.